egvhauwa/media-server/README.md

    - **API Key**: Find the API key in the Sonarr interface under **Settings** > **General** > **API Key**.
 3. Click **Test** to check the connection.
 4. Click **Save Changes**.

+# Laptop Specific Configuration

+If the server is installed on a laptop, you may want to disable the suspension when the lid is closed: `sudo nano /etc/systemd/logind.conf`

+Replace:

+- #HandleLidSwitch=suspend by HandleLidSwitch=ignore
+- #HandleLidSwitchDocked=ignore by HandleLidSwitchDocked=ignore
+- #LidSwitchIgnoreInhibited=yes by LidSwitchIgnoreInhibited=no

+Then restart: `sudo service systemd-logind restart`

+This behavior can be overwritten by the desktop environment.

+E.g. for linux mint undertake the following steps:

+1. Open **Power Management**
+2. Go to the **Power** tab
+3. Under **Power options**, set `When laptop lid is closed` to `Do nothing` for AC power

 # Possible improvements